Jatin-Shihora/privacy-policy-manager/policies/status-saver-download-status.md

 ## Information the App Accesses

-To provide its functionality, WhatsApp Status Saver requires access to certain device features and data.
+To provide its functionality, Status Saver - Download Status requires access to certain device features and data.
 All data accessed remains on your device.

 ### 1. Images and Videos (Required)
 - **What:** Access to images and videos stored on your device